bbustin/bbustin/content/apps/titlebridge/index.md

 * Mac with Apple Silicon (M1 or better processor)*
 * Final Cut Pro 11.1+

-\* FCP Captions does not require Apple Silicon.
+\* TitleBridge does not require Apple Silicon.
 We recommend this so Final Cut is able to transcribe your audio to captions.
 Without this functionality, you will either need to manually enter your captions or use a third-party tool.
 It is much more pleasant and efficient to be able to do it all from within Final Cut.

 # Privacy Policy

-FCP Captions does not automatically collect or send any information back to us.
+TitleBridge does not automatically collect or send any information back to us.

 # Getting Support